 Podcast Audio Recording Basics

 This all begins with capturing a quality recording.
-Editing can help to a degree, but only to a limited extent.
-We always want to focus on getting great audio up front, rather than expecting to fix it later.
+Editing can help but only to a limited extent.
+We want to prioritize getting great audio up front, rather than expecting to fix it later.

 Whether you’re recording solo or interview episodes, there are some basics you should always strive for: